VirtualSpaceGit/Hook-detection/README.md

 ## Usage 🧪

-* Compile and run the provided main.cpp C++ program.
+* Compile and run the provided main.cpp C++ application.
 * The system will start continuous monitoring every 4 seconds by default.
-* Attach a debugger like [x64dbg](https://x64dbg.com/) with scyllahide enabled to this program.
+* Attach a debugger like [x64dbg](https://x64dbg.com/) with scyllahide enabled to this application.
 * Observe real-time hook detection alerts and detailed reports in the console.

 ### Console Example